gka013/Finetuned-AI-review-summarisation/README.md

 ### REST Service Layer (FastAPI)

 A production-ready FastAPI application wraps the NorMistral model as an HTTP endpoint with Pydantic request/response schemas, lifespan model loading (loaded once at startup), and a `/health` endpoint.
-On-premise deployment behind an API gateway satisfies GDPR Art.
-44-49 data-transfer requirements for Norwegian user data.
+On-premise deployment behind an API gateway satisfies GDPR data-transfer requirements for Norwegian user data.

 ### MCP Server